zachlp2016/little_shop/extensions.md

 The slug will need to be saved in the `users` able and `items` table, respectively.
 Admins have the ability to update a 'slug' for a user or item, and these `update` methods should exist under admin-only namespaced routes.

 Since user's first and last names are not unique, use their email address instead.
+Look into "URL encoding" for working with the `@` symbol in URI paths.

 Do not use any third-party gems for this work.